How to Mortgage a Property Located Out of State

 Purchasing a property in a different state can provide higher rental income.
 This is because some states have higher rental yields than others.
 For example, states like Texas and Florida have higher rental yields compared to states like California and New York.

-See also How to Write a Purchase Agreement for a House
+See also How to Purchase a House in California

 3. Tax Benefits